Skip to main content

 Connectors You'd Otherwise Build

-Kafka, SQS, Stripe, Postgres, email, webhooks, cron — first-party in Connic.
+Kafka, SQS, Stripe, Postgres, email, webhooks, cron, and more: first-party in Connic.
 Self-hosting means writing every consumer, webhook handler, and scheduler yourself.

 The Real Cost of Self-Hosting

 Self-hosting looks cheaper until DevOps hours, on-call burden, and opportunity cost are on the same line.
-See the detailed guide to replacing self-hosted AI agents.
+For the full breakdown, read the guide to replacing self-hosted AI agents.

 Use Connic when